Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Results Discussion

 The proposed complete phase evolution of CsSnBr$_3$ is highlighted in Figure~\ref{Fig:Struc-Tree}a.
 Phase III exhibits the familiar $a^-b^+a^-$ octahedral tilting common to a plethora of perovskites with undersized $A$-cations.
 The noncollinear electric dipole order which emerges in phase II and persists in combination with ferroic dipole order in phase I represents a new structural motif in perovskites.
 The irreducible representation of this noncollinear distortion is $U_1^+U_4^+$ with respect to orthorhombic phase III (when expressed in the $Pnma$ setting), or $X_5^-$ with respect to the cubic phase V, due to zone folding.
 Example transformations resulting from this irreducible representation and those considered by Stokes and coworkers\cite{Stokes2002} are given in Figure~S8.
 Additionally, a complete B{\"a}rnighausen tree\cite{Baernighausen1980} summarizing the symmetry relations\cite{Mueller2013} between phases I$-$V is presented in Figure~S9.
+The symmetry relations confirm that these transitions are compatible by Landau theory and renormalization group theory with the 2nd order transitions between phases I$-$IV assigned from the specific heat (Figure 1a).
 Notably, the index of the subgroup of phase I in the group of phase V is 192 (\textit{klassengleiche} index, $i_k$~=~8; \textit{translationengleiche} index, $i_t$~=~24), which appears to be the largest of any unsubstituted, commensurately modulated perovskite observed thus far.
 By this metric, CsSnBr$_3$ phase I exhibits the most complex (single) perovskite structure known other than incommensurate spin- or charge-density waves.
-Lastly, analysis of reported structures and phase transitions confirms that the finding of acentric Sn environments in CsSnBr$_3$ phases I and II is in line with chemical trends of lone pair stereochemical activity (Figure~S10).
+Lastly, analysis of reported structures and phase transitions confirms that the finding of acentric Sn environments in CsSnBr$_3$ phases I and II is in line with chemical trends of lone pair stereochemical activity (Figure~S10) and leads to revision of the polar$-$nonpolar phase boundary among inorganic Cs$MX_3$ perovskites (Figure~S11).

-The ground state of CsSnBr$_3$ can be contrasted with that of Cs$_2$AgBiBr$_6$, where a subtle, long wavelength modulation is reported from X-ray and neutron scattering.\cite{He2021} Some of the present authors find this Cs$_2$AgBiBr$_6$ phase to be nonpolar via dielectric spectroscopy,\cite{Cohen2022} suggesting distinct functionality from that of CsSnBr$_3$ phase I.
+The ground state of CsSnBr$_3$ can be contrasted with that of Cs$_2$AgBiBr$_6$, where a subtle, long wavelength modulation is reported from X-ray and neutron scattering.\cite{He2024} Some of the present authors find this Cs$_2$AgBiBr$_6$ phase to be nonpolar via dielectric spectroscopy,\cite{Cohen2022} suggesting distinct functionality from that of CsSnBr$_3$ phase I.

 In general, systems which combine octahedral tilting with polar distortions of the $A$-cation environment, the octahedral cation environment, or both are exceedingly rare.
 Among halides, RbGeBr$_3$,\cite{Thiele1988} an elevated temperature phase of RbGeI$_3$\cite{Thiele1989}, and low temperature CsPbF$_3$\cite{Berastegui2001} exhibit this combination, resulting in structures which are polar but not chiral.
 Relative to CsSnBr$_3$, these phases all exhibit wider bandgaps and the Ge(II) compounds exhibit weaker spin-orbit interactions on the octahedral cation, presumably limiting the magnitude of bulk Rashba effects in these polar phases.